DotBion/NYU-DS-Bootcamp/README.md

 # NYU-DS-Bootcamp

-Spring 2025 Data Science Syllabus
+## Spring 2025 Data Science Syllabus

+### Slack Channel
-Slack Channel: Here is the Slack channel link to join for discussion with your colleagues and instructor each week.
+Join the Slack channel for discussion with your colleagues and instructor each week.

+### GitHub
-GitHub: Here[https://github.com/rohnnie/NYU-Data-Science-Bootcamp-Spring-2025/tree/main] is the Data Science Bootcamp GitHub page with resources and practice problems to review each week.
+Visit the [Data Science Bootcamp GitHub page](https://github.com/rohnnie/NYU-Data-Science-Bootcamp-Spring-2025/tree/main) for resources and practice problems to review each week.